 Types of Dog Treats

 There are many different types of dog treats on the market, each with pros and cons.
+If your dog is allergic to common ingredients, you should pay close attention to what you give them by browsing the ingredients.
 Understanding what they are and how they are intended to be used can help you make the right choice for your dog.
 Read on to learn more about the different types of dog treats and our top picks for each!

 Are you ready to try treat training, or are you looking for a way to spruce up your routine?
 You may have already read our blog about the best training treats for puppies, but what if your dog isn't a puppy anymore?

 Selecting high-value training treats can help you keep your dog focused on their lessons by associating a reward with an action.
 Treat training your dog isn't the only method, but it is highly effective and is the most common method for beginners and easily distracted dogs.

 From the second we bring them home until the day we say goodbye, our dogs are learning from us.
 They crave structure and direction as they find their place in your family.
 Whether you are training a new addition to your pack or trying to reinforce behaviours in your old dog, consistent, positive training will help teach your dog manners and quell anxiety and destructive behaviours.

 Tips for Treat Training a Dog

 When you are treat training, you need to make sure that your dog is engaged in the activity.
 For more food-motivated dogs, treat training is always exciting, but over time or for dogs with more discerning taste buds, it is important to create excitement by using treats that keep your dogs attention.